 It's just about guaranteed you'll have to wait in line.
 Later in the evening and closer to Halloween, expect wait times of well over an hour.
 Also, keep in mind there will probably be two lines.
 One for tickets and another to get into the haunt.

 If the haunt calls the numbers on the tickets instead of having you wait in line to get in, ask what the estimated wait time is.
 If you don't feel like waiting, go out for a bite to eat and come back later.

-However, please remember that there was a lot of hard work and planning that go into them.
-Even if you didn't like the haunt (or any event) you attend, please be respectful and leave things as they are.
-Don't steal or destroy their property.
+Also keep in mind that a lot of hard work and planning goes into creating a haunted attraction.
+Even if you didn't think it was scary, please be respectful and leave things as they are.
 If you had a bad time, talk to a staff member and tell them what you feel they should change.